You may have the best product in the world, but if you don’t know your customer, you’ll never make the sale.

 How can I measure the buyer persona variables?

 A great place to begin is the most logical area: your existing customers.
 They will represent most accurately the future type of leads that you wish to qualify.
 The advantage here is that, since they are already involved with your business, they will be much more open regarding what their specific needs or desires are.

 One-time or periodic voluntary surveys are an excellent way to profile the persona of your customers.
 At Advanced Web Ranking, we are using Survey Monkey to run customer surveys.
 This information is then aggregated with the data we collect on Support channels.

 Conversely, when visitors are interested in your products but not yet ready to be an active customer, signup and registration forms, comments and other various techniques can be very useful in determining their interests and other applicable information.
-We are using Lead Converter, an engagement tool that we developed initially as an in-house solution to help us improve our website conversion (you can read the full story here).

 How many buyer personas should I have?